 Daniel Blower

-MEng
+MEng MIStructE CEng

 Associate

-Our successful work at a private house in Wiltshire has also been in no small part to Daniel’s creative approach to dealing with challenging sites, where his work has focused on the Grade II* listed stable-block.
+Recently, our successful work at a private house in Wiltshire has been in no small part to Daniel’s creative approach to dealing with challenging sites, where his work has focused on the Grade II* listed stable-block.
 This was in a state of partial collapse but, utilising his expertise, a scheme was developed to bring the remains of the structure back to life and suitable for high-end residential use.